Vinz2008/C./README.md

 - [ ] Make backends shared libraries to remove useless shared libraries dependencies and enable lazy load backend dependencies (llvm, maybe libgccjit in the future ?)
 - [ ] Use ccache if available when building the compiler (will speed up rebuilds)
 - [ ] Add support for (downloading?), building and linking libc for other platforms for cross-compiling (ex : wasi, libcxx, llvm libc/musl ?)
+- [ ] Simplify the command to compile the compiler for wasm
+- [ ] Fix crash that happens sometimes (not all the time !) when compiling arena.cpoint in the std with optimizations on level 3 (it prints "malloc_consolidate(): unaligned fastbin chunk detected")
+- [ ] Remove useless Log::Info() calls

 ## Benchmarks compared to other languages